Sycamore Cove Beach: Beach Bonfire and Barbecue in Malibu

 Barbecue at Sycamore Cove Beach, Malibu - Roads and Destinations

 Having a barbecue on a beach has been my brother’s dream for a long time.
-Most beaches in Santa Monica and Malibu, however, are not suitable for bonfires.
+Most beaches in Malibu and Santa Monica, however, are not suitable for bonfires.
 You can find some special locations where you can cook your steak or veggies over a fire with a view of the rolling waves farther down the Pacific Coast Highway (Hwy 1).
 But for a one-day excursion, these oceanfront sites may be just a bit too far away.

 So we let go of this idea until one day somebody through somebody learned about Sycamore Cove Beach.